axelchalon/axelchalon.github.io/0-book-review/_posts/2024-07-25-almanack-naval-ravikant-summary.md

 - **Train your brain for happiness routines.** You can train (prime) your brain for happiness or gratitude; your brain then becomes better and faster it.
 ^
 # General life
-* "Almost all biases or time-saving heuristics.
+* "Almost all biases are time-saving heuristics.
 For important decisions, discard memory and identity, and focus on the problem."
 - Favour choices with short-term pain, by default (they are the ones with the long-term benefits)
-* <a name="^alumni"></a>Be mindful of who you live with, who you surround yourself with and spend time with, and **which company you work for.** **"The single most important thing about a company is the alumni network you're going to build."**
+* <a name="^alumni"></a>Be mindful of who you live with, who you surround yourself with and spend time with, and **which company you work for.** **"The single most important thing about a company is the alumni network you're going to build."** (× [Creative Being (artistic community)]({% link 0-book-review/_posts/2025-03-22-creative-act-way-being-rick-rubin-summary.md %}#^artistic-community)
 * You can only make progress and change when you're starting with the truth; when you're being honest with yourself. (× [Psycho-Cybernetics]({% link 0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md %}#^acknowledge))
 * "The greatest superpower is the ability to change yourself."
 Do not cling to your identity too much.
 * "**You can almost always be both honest and positive** — not blunt"